1571, 1666

 1666

 Shakespeare's career ended when "The Globe" theatre burned down in 1613 (see June 29).
-Had it not done so, it would have been unlikely to survive the greater conflagration that destroyed virtually the whole of London, on this day in 1666.
-The Great Fyre began at the Thomas Faryner's bakery, the King's own bakery, on Pudding Lane in East Cheap, just by London Bridge, where the Monument to the event now stands.
+A rather greater conflagration, one that destroyed virtually the whole of the City of London - though only on the north side of the Thames, so The Globe would have been spared - on this day in 1666.
+The Great Fyre began at Thomas Faryner's bakery, the King's own bakery, on Pudding Lane in East Cheap, just by London Bridge, where the Monument to the event now stands.
 1 of the clock on a Sunday morning it was, when a spark from his oven caught a pile of logs nearby, and two thousand years of history simply went up in smoke.

 "... down with my heart full of trouble to the Lieutenant of the Tower, who tells me that it begun this morning in the King’s baker’s house in Pudding-lane, and that it hath burned down St Magnes Church and most part of Fish-street already... everybody endeavouring to remove their goods, and flinging into the river, or bringing them into lighters that lay off; poor people staying in their houses as long as till the very fire touched them, and then running into boats, or clambering from one pair of stairs by the water-side to another..."